ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 - In the `Output Figures` directory, I presented all the outputs from the experimentation on both of the Covid-19 datasets.
 - The `Covid-19 Sentiment Analysis v3.0 (Part I).ipynb` and `Covid-19 Sentiment Analysis v3.0 (Part II).ipynb` jupyter notebooks represent entire analysis for both datasets.

-*Please use WinRar or any other Rar extracting softeare to extract the files for the datasets.
-The MS Visual Studio Code or Notepad++ can be used to open the source codes for better visibility.*
+*The MS Visual Studio Code or Notepad++ can be used to open the source codes for better visibility.*

 ### Acknowledgements